After months of indecision, we’ve finally decided not to go ahead with Patreon. This is why.

-Before I get started, I’d better explain just what Patreon is for those of you who are, so far, blissfully unaware.
+Before I get started, I’d better explain just what Patreon is for those of you who are unaware.
 Patreon describes itself as a platform that allows creators to run a ‘membership business’ for their fans and followers.
 In other words, fans pay money directly to the creators, and in return they get some kind of perk or reward.
 It can be looked at in one of two ways: it’s either a brilliant idea that allows creators like us to get paid for our hard work (guys- running a YouTube channel is actually quite a lot of work!
 Why do you think this poor blog is so neglected?!) and creates an exclusive community for your fans.
 On the flip side, many view it as a virtual begging bowl where sailing channels are asking their followers to fund their enviable lifestyle.

 Nick and I really don’t see the problem with Patreon.
 Some are vehemently against it- we’ve read many comments from those who clearly consider it to be a way of begging for money while living the dream.
 I kind of get that, but I don’t agree.
 I see no reason why someone who is putting a lot of work into producing enjoyable, high quality content shouldn’t get paid for it.
 However, we’ve decided not to go down that route.